chrishic/AWS-certs/deep-dives/networking/README.md

 		- Autonomous System Number (ASN) - unique endpoint identifier
 		- Weighting is local to router and higher weight is preferred path for outbound traffic

+## Instance Networking

+* AWS Enhanced Networking
+	- Generally used for HPC use cases
+	- Uses single root I/O virtualization (SR-IOV) to deliver higher perf than traditional virtualized network interfaces
+	- Might have to install driver if other than Amazon Linux AMI
+	- Two options (which one you can choose depends on the type of EC2 instance)
+		- Intel 82599 VF interface
+			- 10 Gbps
+		- Elastic Network Adapter
+			- 25 Gbps
+* EC2 Placement Groups
+	- Clustered
+		- Instances placed in low-latency group within a single AZ
+		- Use when you need low network latency and/or high network thruput
+		- Pros: Get most effectiveness from Enhanced Networking instances
+		- Cons: Finite capacity (think about launching all instances you need up front)
+	- Spread
+		- Instances spread across underlying hardware
+		- Use when you want to reduce risk of simultaneous failure if underlying hardware fails
+		- Pros: can span mulitple AZs
+		- Cons: Max of 7 instances per group per AZ
+	- Partition
+		- Instances are grouped into partitions and spread across racks
+		- Use when you want to reduce risk of correlated hardware failure for multi-instance workloads
+		- Pros: better for large distributed or replicated workloads than spread
+		- Cons: not supported for dedicated hosts

 ## VPC Internet Access